matalvepu/HKT/README.md

 # HKT
 Humor Knowledge Enriched Transformer

-We will release the code of the model and data by February 28, 2021
+Released the code of HKT model.
+I will release the rest of code of training by the end of of May, 2021.
+Stay tuned.